2 People Found Shot On WB Business 80 Into Sacramento

 SACRAMENTO (CBS13) — A shooting investigation had part of westbound Business 80/Capital City Freeway near the split into Sacramento closed through most of early Wednesday morning.

-Authorities confirmed that two people were found shot on the freeway near the connector road, but it’s unclear if the shooting happened on Business 80.
+Authorities confirmed that two men, ages 27 and 24, were found shot on the freeway near the connector road.
+Citrus Heights police say the shooting happened in the area of Antelope Road and Turner Court and the victims continued driving onto the freeway.

+It’s unknown at this time why the victims continued driving or where they were going.

 #BREAKING Two victims found shot on WB Business 80 overnight.
 WB BUS 80 from the split to Fulton Ave is CLOSED, and the connector from BUS 80 to WB I-80 has also been closed. @GoodDaySac @CBSSacramento pic.twitter.com/Cni3naOGE2